katelynrae/Documentation/docs/sunbelt-2019/installation-guide.md

 ### App Image

-Visit the download page [download page](https://networkcanvas.com/download.html), and download the AppImage version of each app you require.
+Visit the [download page](https://networkcanvas.com/download.html), and download the AppImage version of each app you require.

 Once downloaded, installation should be as simple as making the .AppImage file executable, and then double clicking it.
 You should then be prompted to